Commercial Property Market Insight

 Quintessential Equity has continued to be patient in a market that we believe will provide opportunities to buy well whilst sticking to our fundamentals.

-In 2017, we predicted a number of scenarios which have now transpired.
+In 2017 we predicted a number of scenarios which have now transpired.
 One of these was the tightening of debt markets with bank-debt becoming harder to procure.
 Property owners and developers who find themselves in unfavourable positions are unlikely to find relief anytime soon with the banks likely to exert even more pressure over the next two years.
 The banks are dropping loan-to-value ratios on assets and often requiring vendors to do equity top-ups.
-This difficulty is further amplified by the banks’ more cautious and risk-adverse approach when it comes to asset locations, capex programs and vacancies.
+This difficulty is further amplified by the banks’ more cautious and risk-averse approach when it comes to asset locations, capex programs and vacancies.

 While there has been a lag in opportunities presenting themselves, the cracks are now clearly starting to appear resulting in more properties on the market for Quintessential Equity to buy well and extract value for our investors.

 Another major component of the current market is the decline of Chinese equity flow to Australia.
 This has created a number of issues, particularly in the residential market, for investors who have purchased off the plan.
-Further, some of the big Chinese developers who came into Australia are facing the tough local banking conditions and also can’t get Chinese finance to complete projects and fund existing development and land purchases.
+Further, some of the big Chinese developers who came into Australia are facing the tough local banking conditions and also can’t get Chinese finance to complete projects and fund existing developments and land purchases.

 We see this as something that is going to play out significantly over the next couple of years and we are already seeing even large China-state owned groups looking to potentially joint-venture with Australian equity providers.
 These tougher conditions will result in assets eventually being put to market at discounts to purchase prices.